lammps/lammps/doc/src/Fortran.rst

    lists and set the request ID to a value greater than zero.

    :p character(len=\*) style: String used to search for pair style instance.
-   :o exact: Flag to control whther style should match exactly or only a
+   :o exact: Flag to control whether style should match exactly or only a
     regular expression/sub-string match is applied.
 Default: ``.TRUE.``.
    :otype exact: logical
    :o integer(c_int) nsub:     Match *nsub*\ th hybrid sub-style instance of